 - A. In General.
 The School and the Charter Holder shall operate at all times in accordance with all federal and state laws, rules, regulations, local ordinances, and Authorizer policies applicable to public charter schools. - B. Maximum Enrollment.
-The maximum number of students who may be enrolled in the School, across all programs, shall be 702. - C. Equitable Enrollment Procedures.
+The maximum number of students who may be enrolled in the School shall be 676. - C. Equitable Enrollment Procedures.
 The School shall make student recruitment, admissions, enrollment, and retention decisions in a nondiscriminatory manner and without regard to race, color, creed, national origin, sex, marital status, religion, ancestry, disability or need for special education services.
 In no event may the School limit admission based on race, ethnicity, national origin, disability, gender, income level, athletic ability, or proficiency in the English language.
-If there are more applications to enroll in the School than there are spaces available, the School shall select students to attend using a random selection process that shall be publicly noticed and open to the public. - i.
+If there are more applications to enroll in the School than there are spaces available, the School shall select students to attend using a random selection process that shall be publicly noticed and open to the public.

+- i.
 Calendar.
-The School shall operate on a traditional nine-month calendar in which the last day of the regular term shall fall on or before June 30: - ii.
+The School shall operate on a traditional nine-month calendar in which the last day of the regular term shall fall on or before June 30 - ii.
 The School will offer a summer school session for the purpose of acceleration and/or credit recovery. - D. School Facilities.
-The School shall operate at the following location(s): To Be Determined.
+The School shall operate at the following location(s): \\\\\\.
 The School shall provide the Authorizer with facilities documentation, including occupancy permits, fire marshal reports, building inspection reports, and health department reports for any facility newly occupied by the School, and any remodeling or construction project for which such documentation is necessary in accordance with Authorizer policy and in accordance with law, rule, regulations, and authorizer policy. - E. Attendance Area.
-The School's primary attendance area shall be used for the purposes of determining applicability of this enrollment preference category.
-The school shall have a primary attendance area as follows: - The boundaries of the primary attendance area at Avimor are defined by an imaginary line beginning at 43.7552/-116.2816 along Highway 55 and extending east to 43.7551/-116.2346, then north until 43.8421/-116.2354, where it reconnects with Highway 55. - From Avimor, the primary attendance area continues north along Highway 55 to Horseshoe Bend. - Properties up to one mile east of Highway 55 between Avimor and Horseshoe Bend are also within the primary attendance area. - At Horseshoe Bend, the boundary continues northeast onto Canyon Street/Pioneer Road.
-After 4.55 miles the boundary shifts west onto Porter Creek Road for 1.33 miles, then south onto Highway 55, headed out of Horseshoe Bend. - The primary attendance area in Horseshoe Bend also includes all properties with primary access to the roads that make up the boundary line. - From Horseshoe Bend, the primary attendance area continues west on Highway 52 toward Sweet/Montour. - Properties located up to one mile north of Highway 52 between Horseshoe Bend and Sweet/Montour are also within the primary attendance area.

-- After approximately 7 miles, the primary attendance zone extends along an imaginary line to encompass the community of Sweet.
-The line heads north beginning at 43.9365/-116.2994, west at 44.0017/-116.3006, south at 44.0016/-116.3396, west at 43.9701/-116.3399, south at 43.9701/-116.3640, and reconnects with Highway 52 at 43.9502/-116.3641.
-Properties on the interior of the boundary line are included in the primary attendance zone. - The communities of Montour and Sweet are both encompassed by the primary attendance boundary. - The boundary continues west along Highway 52 toward Emmett. - Properties up to one mile north of Highway 52 between Sweet/Montour and Emmett are also within the primary attendance area. - The boundary turns south and follows Highway 52 through Emmett until the junction with Highway 16.
-It turns east then south at Highway 16.
-Properties in Emmett that are on the eastern side of the border created by Highways 52 and 16 are in the primary attendance area. - The border of the primary attendance area continues along Highway 16 until it meets the junction of Highway 44 in Eagle.
-It then continues east along Highway 44 until the intersection of Highways 44 and 55.
-The primary attendance boundary then proceeds north along Highway 55 all the way back to Avimor. - Properties east of Highway 16, north of Highway 44, and west of Highway 55 are within the primary attendance area. - F. Staff.
+The School's primary attendance area shall be used for the purposes of determining applicability of this enrollment preference category. - i.
+The School's primary attendance area is Bonneville School District. - F. Staff.
 Instructional staff shall be certified as provided by rule of the State Board of Education.
 All full-time staff members of the School shall be covered by the Public Employee Retirement System of Idaho, federal social security, unemployment insurance, worker's compensation insurance, and health insurance. - G. Alignment with All Applicable Law.
 The School shall comply with all applicable federal and state laws, rules, and regulations.
 In the event any such laws, rules, or regulations are amended, the School shall be bound by any such amendment upon the effective date of said amendment.